ITensor/website/docs/julia/formulas/site_type/main.md

 for this type: `SpinThreeHalfSite`.
 It is just another way of writing the same type.

 What is the purpose of a `TagType`?
-It is somewhat technical in detail, but at a simple level it allows ITensor to deduced which of a set of overloaded functions to call based on what tag or tags a particular Index has.
+It is somewhat technical in detail, but at a simple level it allows ITensor to deduce which of a set of overloaded functions to call based on what tag or tags a particular Index has.
 So if the code encounters an Index such as `Index(4,"S=3/2")` it can call functions which are specialized for indices carrying the `"S=3/2"` tag.
 This can happen even though Index tags are known only at run time.
+(If an Index has more than one specially recognized tags, an error is raised.)

 ### The siteinds Function